 Nonetheless, if you wish to go beyond the mainstream attractions, and if you want to make the best out of your time, consider the option of a guided tour.

-Our private and tailor-made tours are designed so you can have the perfect balance between the time spent visiting and the quality time you get to have by yourselves every day.
+Our private and tailor-made tours are designed so that you can have the perfect balance between the time spent visiting and the quality time you get to have by yourselves every day.

 Contact us for any request you might have about visiting Romania.
 We’re happy to help even if you just need advice.

-An original walking tour in Maramures that combines hikes, long walks between villages, UNESCO World Heritage Sites and visits to local artisans.
+An original walking tour in Maramures that combines hikes with long walks between villages, UNESCO World Heritage Sites, and visits to local artisans.